ChocZeChoc/Recipe/pages/Recipe.md

 					- Purple egg plant/Aubergine
 					- Red curry paste (add spice and aroma only use a little(1-3 tsp))
 			- [[Instruction]]
-				- Fry **curry paste**, and half of the chilies in medium-high heat pan (use a pot for bigger portions) in oil or the more solid part of coconut milk until you start to see oil/fat render out of the coconut milk or until golden if using oil.
+				- **Fry** garlic, **curry paste**, and half of the chilies in **Medium-high** heat pan (use a pot for bigger portions) in **oil or the more solid part of coconut milk** until you start to see oil/fat render out of the coconut milk or **until golden** if using oil.
 If you use oil to fry the garlic etc. add the more solid part of the coconut milk in before the next step and let it heat up for about 5-10mins or until fat starts to render out of the coconut milk.
-				- Mix in fish sauce, salt, the rest of the chilies, and sugar into the pan.
-				- Add in the meat let it cook, you can fry it before adding it in to add more flavour, if using bone-in chicken(drumstick, chicken thigh etc.) do this step first and then bake/boil the chicken to fully cook it.
-(Add turkey berries and/or Egg plant, Basil leaves, and coriander seeds after this step)
-				- Garnish with sliced none spicy chilies, and citrus leaves
 		- [[Massamun Curry]]
 			- [[Ingredient]]
 				- [[Optional]]